takenbymood/optihedron/README.md

 We acknowledge support from EPSRC (JCF), MRC (BB and AS), the ERC grant NEPA (JK and AS), the Royal Society (AS), the UK Materials and Molecular Modelling Hub for computational resources, which is partially funded by EPSRC (EP/P020194/1)

-Peter Winsberger for the implementation of the Yuan membrane model in LAMMPs https://github.com/pw359
+Peter Wirnsberger for the implementation of the Yuan membrane model in LAMMPs https://github.com/pw359

 ## Citations